reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 Even a Hello World app needs a database.
 To create it, do::

-  reahl-control createdbuser etc
+  reahl createdbuser etc

-  reahl-control createdb etc
+  reahl createdb etc

-  reahl-control createdbtables etc
+  reahl createdbtables etc

 .. note::